Formal Casket Watch

 1. The Watch Guards and the Watch Commander enter the room and form up at the back of the chapel at Attention.
 The WC gives the subdued command, Step, and all three members begin marching toward the casket at Slow Time (60-90 steps per minute).

-2. Within approximately four steps of the casket the WC gives the subdued command “Haaalt” on the left with another right step and close.
+2. Within approximately four steps away from the casket the WC gives the subdued command “Haaalt” with a step and close.
+The elongated “aaa” sound is to prevent the command being drowned out by a cough or sneeze.

-4. Upon dropping their salutes, both watch guards then step off and move directly to their positions in the same amount of steps without flanking.
+4. Upon dropping their salutes, both watch guards step off and move directly to their positions in the same amount of steps by rounding all corners, no flanking.

 5. When each guard arrives, they simultaneously execute a Three-Count About Face and remain at Attention.